phit0/ships/README.md

 # ships
-Small package to deploy a R-Shiny demo app
+Small package to deploy a R-Shiny demo app to visualize vessel trajectories